Economy of Hungary: Hungary's economy since 1995

-2008–2009 financial crisis
+Great Recession

-Declining exports, reduced domestic consumption and fixed asset accumulation hit Hungary hard during the financial crisis of 2008, making the country enter a severe recession of −6.4%, one of the worst economic contractions in its history.
+Declining exports, reduced domestic consumption and fixed asset accumulation affected Hungary during the Great Recession, making the country enter a severe recession of −6.4%, one of the worst economic contractions in its history.

 On 27 October 2008, Hungary reached an agreement with the IMF and EU for a rescue package of US$25 billion, aiming to restore financial stability and investors' confidence.

 Because of the uncertainty of the crisis, banks gave less loans which led to a decrease in investment.
 This along with price-awareness and fear of bankruptcy led to a fallback in consumption which then increased job losses and decreased consumption even further.
 Inflation did not rise significantly, but real wages decreased.

 The fact that the euro and the Swiss franc are worth a lot more in forints than they were before affected a lot of people.
 According to The Daily Telegraph, "statistics show that more than 60 percent of Hungarian mortgages and car loans are denominated in foreign currencies".
 After the election in 2010 of the new Fidesz-party government of Prime Minister Viktor Orbán, Hungarian banks were forced to allow the conversion of foreign-currency mortgages to the forint.
 The new government also nationalized $13 billion of private pension-fund assets, which could then be used to support the government debt position.